 In nearly every context and situation, we routinely hear, see and perceive exactly what we expect.
 No more and no less.
 Since concertgoers (or more precisely, concert-leavers) didn’t expect a world-class performer to be playing with the Salvation Army on a street corner for free, they didn’t notice when one was doing just that.

 Similarly, the virtuoso violinist Joshua Bell, dressed in jeans, a long-sleeved T-shirt and a Washington Nationals baseball cap, busked for change outside a Washington, D.C.
-Metro station in 2007, playing some of the masterworks of the classical repertoire on a 1713 Stradivarius for which he is reported to have paid $3.5 million.
+Metro station in 2007, playing some of the masterworks of the classical repertoire on a 1713 Stradivarius for which he is reported to have paid $3.5 million (be sure to read Gene Weingarten’s Pulitzer Prize winning piece about this concert and how it came to be).

 Almost nobody saw or heard what was right there and available free of charge.
 They missed greatness by failing to expect greatness or even to consider that greatness might be lurking unawares.